Half Dome: Hiking the Cable Route

-Since 2011, all hikers who intend to ascend the Cable Route must now obtain permits before entering the park when the cables are up between May and October.
-Permits are checked by a ranger on the trail, and no hikers without permits are allowed to hike beyond the base of the sub-dome or to the bottom of the cables.
-Hikers caught bypassing the rangers to visit either the sub-dome or main dome without a permit face fines of up to $5,000 and/or 6 months in jail.
+The Cable Route can be crowded.
+Since 2010, all hikers who intend to ascend the Cable Route must first obtain permits when the cables are up between May and October.
+Permits are limited to 300 per day, and as of 2022, more than 70,000 applications were received in the pre-season and daily permit lotteries.
+Permits are checked by a ranger on the trail.
+Hikers without permits are not allowed to hike beyond the base of the sub-dome or to the bottom of the cables.
+Hikers caught bypassing the rangers to visit either the sub-dome or main dome without a permit face fines of up to $5,000, and/or 6 months in jail.

 Backpackers with an appropriate wilderness permit can receive a Half Dome permit when they pick up their wilderness permit with no additional reservation required.
 Rock climbers who reach the top of Half Dome without entering the subdome area can descend on the Half Dome Trail without a permit.

 The top of Half Dome is a large, flat area where climbers can relax and enjoy their accomplishment.
 The summit offers views of the surrounding areas, including Little Yosemite Valley and the Valley Floor.
 A notable location to one side of Half Dome is the "Diving Board", where Ansel Adams took his photograph Monolith, the Face of Half Dome on April 10, 1927.
 Often confused with "the Visor," a small overhanging ledge at the summit, the Diving Board is on the shoulder of Half Dome.

-From 1919 when the cables were erected through 2011, there have been seven fatal falls from the cables.
-The latest fatality occurred on September 5, 2019.

-Lightning strikes can be a risk while on or near the summit.
-On July 27, 1985, five hikers were struck by lightning, resulting in two fatalities.